MultiCoreNop/Logitech-G19-Linux-Daemon/readme.txt

 === What it does right now ===

+If invoked by "python main.py":

 --- Color ---

 By selecting M1..3 you select red/green/blue for manipulation.
 Using the scroll you can adjust the current backlight value.

+--- Color ---

+If no M-button is selected, scrolling will change the display brightness.

 --- Xplanet ---

-If you have 'xplanet' installed, you can start "python main.py" and press the "play"/"stop" buttons to rotate the eart in your display.
+If you have 'xplanet' installed, you can press the "play"/"stop" buttons to rotate the earth in your display.

 (After pressing start, 360 images will be generated using as many CPUs as you have, but nonetheless it will take up to three minutes.)